Sherlock Holmes vs Jack the Ripper: Would He Solve It?

 The truth is that we will never know if Holmes and Watson would have brought the killer to justice.
 In fact, some conspiracies believe the man behind the detective to be Jack the Ripper himself.

 How plausible is it that Sir Arthur Conan Doyle is the brainchild of both the most famous detective and killer that Britain has ever seen?
-Decide for yourself by taking the Jack the Ripper tour, where you will visit each historic location and be informed of all of its gory details.
+Decide for yourself by taking the tour where you will visit historic locations and be informed of all its gory details.

 Tours